BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 ## Today's Cults

 Today, the cultish ethos is evident in *Silicon Valley*.
-Many representatives of the IT industry argue against regulation, promising a new and improved society.
+Many representatives of the IT industry argue against regulation, promising a new and improved society or for a specific kind of regulation to secure their monopoles.
 Regrettably, this faith in doing good has fostered an anti-democratic mindset characterized by hubris.
 Simultaneously, a significant portion of the fragmented *working class* venerates their corporate overlords.
 And the ones who are left behind and do not benefit from any of this progress, tend to the Right while liberals are mistaken to be "the Left".